Davis Brain Injury Lawyer

 It is crucial to safeguard your legal rights by calling an experienced brain injury lawyer today.Compassionate Advocate for Patients Suffering a Brain Injury in Davis

 I’m Ed Smith, a Davis Brain Injury Lawyer.
 Traumatic brain injuries can cause significant bleeding that leads to permanent symptoms.
 If you or a loved one has suffered a traumatic brain injury, please call me for free, friendly advice at (530) 392-5400.
-Those calling long distance can reach me free of charge at (800) 404-5400 for free and friendly advice.

 I am a member of the California Chapter of the Million Dollar Advocates Forum.
 The injury lawyers in the forum are considered top in the United States.
 Each attorney has obtained case verdicts in excess $1 Million Dollars for the clients they have represented.